gomander/discord-rust-bot/README.md

 You'll need a Discord app, an OpenAI API key and an assistant, and a Supabase database.

+### Rust

+I assume you already have Rust set up if you're here.
+If not, follow the steps at https://rustup.rs/.
+If you're on Windows, I *strongly* recommend using Windows Subsystem for Linux.

 ### Discord

-Create an app and add it to a server.
-Make sure it has all privileged gateway intents enabled and is given reasonable permissions including "View Channels", "Send Messages", and "Send Messages in Threads".
+Create a Discord application at https://discord.com/developers/applications, and add it to a server using a link created with the OAuth2 URL generator.
+Give it the "bot" scope and reasonable permissions including "View Channels" and "Send Messages".
+Make sure it has the message content privileged gateway intent enabled.

 ### OpenAI